ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_add_on_editor/using_add_on_editor.md

 2. Available Contents

-    The Available Contents section contains all items in your active project, e.g., templates, report styles etc. Add these items by dragging and dropping them to your Add-on in the Add-on Explorer.
+    The Available Contents section contains all items in your active project, e.g. templates, report styles etc. Add these items by dragging and dropping them to your Add-on in the Add-on Explorer.
 If you add an item to an Add-on, it is removed from Available Contents.

-    It is also possible to drag & drop content in-between Add-ons.

 3. Preview / Editor

-    The Preview / Editor section shows the contents of a file depending the file type.
+    The Preview / Editor section shows the contents of a file depending its file type.
 If the selected Add-on is in editing mode, Add-on properties or script contents can be edited here.

 ## Creating a new Add-on